How research and discovery shape our UI thinking

 Whilst analysing the UI of a competitor platform, we were drawn to the use of icons in the sidebar navigation to help quickly identify each different area of the platform.

 In our UI design concepts, we went a step further than simply using icons as a wayfinding tool.
-By introducing icons on hover state, we could hide and reveal the actions available to listed items on the user dashboard.
-This simultaneously added multiple, easy to discern CTAs, whilst minimising UI clutter and repeated elements.
+By introducing icons on the hover state, we could hide and reveal the actions available to listed items on the user dashboard.
+This simultaneously added multiple, easy-to-discern CTAs, whilst minimising UI clutter and repeated elements.

 3. Study the lay of the land